MADANA-IO/madana-apiclient-python/docs/RequestServiceApi.md

 # Enter a context with an instance of the API client
 with madana_apiclient.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = madana_apiclient.RequestServiceApi(api_client)
+    api_instance = request_service_api.RequestServiceApi(api_client)
-    authorization = 'authorization_example' # str | Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c (optional)
+    authorization = "Authorization_example" # str | Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c (optional)
-created = 'false' # str | - if Queryparam \"created=true\" only the UUIDs of own Requests are shown (optional) (default to 'false') history = 'false' # str | - if queryparam \"history\" is set to true, endpoint returns all user actions.
-False per default. (optional) (default to 'false') limit = '30' # str | Used for offset pagination.
+    created = "false" # str | - if Queryparam \"created=true\" only the UUIDs of own Requests are shown (optional) if omitted the server will use the default value of "false" history = "false" # str | - if queryparam \"history\" is set to true, endpoint returns all user actions.
+False per default. (optional) if omitted the server will use the default value of "false" limit = "30" # str | Used for offset pagination.
 Limit/Offset Paging would look like GET /request?limit=20&offset=100.
-This query would return the 20 rows starting with the 100th row (optional) (default to '30') new = 'true' # str | -  if Queryparam \"new=true\" only the UUIDs of new Requests ( Requests the user has not participated in and still allow participation) are shown (optional) (default to 'true') offset = '0' # str | Used for offset pagination.
+This query would return the 20 rows starting with the 100th row (optional) if omitted the server will use the default value of "30" new = "true" # str | -  if Queryparam \"new=true\" only the UUIDs of new Requests ( Requests the user has not participated in and still allow participation) are shown (optional) if omitted the server will use the default value of "true" offset = "0" # str | Used for offset pagination.
 Limit/Offset Paging would look like GET /request?limit=20&offset=100.
-This query would return the 20 rows starting with the 100th row (optional) (default to '0') preview = 'false' # str |  (optional) (default to 'false') ready = 'false' # str |  (optional) (default to 'false')
+This query would return the 20 rows starting with the 100th row (optional) if omitted the server will use the default value of "0" preview = "false" # str |  (optional) if omitted the server will use the default value of "false" ready = "false" # str |  (optional) if omitted the server will use the default value of "false"

+    # example passing only required values which don't have defaults set
+    # and optional values
     try:
         # Returns UUIDs of existing analyses.
         api_response = api_instance.get_all_requests(authorization=authorization, created=created, history=history, limit=limit, new=new, offset=offset, preview=preview, ready=ready)
         pprint(api_response)
-    except ApiException as e:
+    except madana_apiclient.ApiException as e:
         print("Exception when calling RequestServiceApi->get_all_requests: %s\n" % e)
 ```